 Musashi and Yamato were incredibly maneuverable, their tactical diameter (turning circle) was only 640 meters.
 For comparison, Vanguard's tactical diameter was 1025 yards, and Wisconsin's (also considered an extremely maneuverable battleship) 814 yards.
 I have never read any particular comment about Musashi's sea keeping qualities, but such a large ship with such a great beam almost had to be a steady gun platform.

-If you notice in the specifications, Musashi carried plenty of oil, but had a fairly limited range.
-She must have been a terrible fuel hog, even worse than Jean Bart.
+If you notice in the specifications, Musashi carried plenty of oil, but had a comparatively limited range.
+She was a terrible fuel hog, even worse than Jean Bart.

 The ships extreme size was the result of Japanese determination to build battleships that the U.S. could not match and still pass through the Panama Canal (which has locks 110ft wide).
 In fact, when the Montana class was being designed (121ft beam), it was also planned to build new, wider, locks for the canal.
 Both projects were canceled during the war.

-As to Musashi vs Wisconsin in a gun battle: if only optical fire control was permitted (doing it the old fashioned way, like Hood vs Bismarck), I think that if they both survived the initial, very long range, phase of the battle, Musashi's bigger guns, heavier armor, and greater displacement would begin to tell as the range closed and the battle wore on.
+Musashi vs Wisconsin in a gun battle in good weather, using optical fire control (doing it the old fashioned way, like Hood vs Bismarck) would truly be a clash of Titans, I think if they both survived the initial, very long range, phase of the battle generally intact, Musashi's bigger guns, heavier armor and greater displacement would ultimately tell as the range closed and the battle wore on.

-Our one chance to find out just how good one of the Japanese giants would have been in a gunfight (although it would have been a case of Yamato, light cruiser Yahagi, and eight destroyers against the whole U.S. battle line) went by the board when Admiral Spruance, given the chance to engage the Yamato force off Okinawa with his battleships, signaled to Admiral Mitscher "you take them" (meaning with air power).
+Our chance to find out just how good one of the Japanese giants would have been in a gunfight (although it would have been a case of Yamato, light cruiser Yahagi and eight destroyers against the whole U.S. line of fast battelships) went by the board late in the war.
+Admiral Spruance, given the chance to engage the Yamato force off Okinawa with his battleships, signaled to Admiral Mitscher "you take them" (meaning with air power).
 Evidently the finest fighting Admiral in the U.S. Navy had plenty of respect for Yamato's surface fighting capability.

 Admiral Spruance, of course, made the right decision.
-Sinking Yamato, Yahagi, and several destroyers cost the U.S.N. just 12 aircraft.
+Sinking Yamato, Yahagi and several destroyers cost the U.S.N. just 12 aircraft.
 Spruance's job wasn't to play fair, it was to win.
-And he did, putting an exclamation point at the end of the era of battleship supremacy at sea.
-An era which began to end in December of 1941 with the sinking of the U.S. battleships at Pearl Harbor, and a few days later HMS Repulse and HMS Prince of Wales off Singapore, was finally put to rest when the Yamato went down off Okinawa.
+This he did, putting an exclamation point at the end of the era of battleship supremacy at sea.
+An era that began to end in December of 1941 with the sinking of the U.S. battleships at Pearl Harbor, and a few days later HMS Repulse and HMS Prince of Wales off Singapore, was finally put to rest when the Yamato went down off Okinawa.